 The Information Literacy Tutorial (TILT)

-TILT is a tutorial designed to help students become familiar with concepts and terminology related to library and web research, evaluating and citing sources, and understanding how to use information for academic work.
+TILT is a tutorial designed to help students become familiar with concepts and terminology related to search strategy, evaluating and citing sources, and understanding how to use information for academic work.
 The tutorial is interactive and consists of modules covering each of the four standards outlined in the VSC Information Literacy Graduation Standard.